Prakash4844/My-Portfolio/content/blogs/How-to-use-multiple-code-files-Custom-Headers-and-Source-in-CPP-for-beginner.md

   - C++
   - Visual Studio
 image: /images/How-to-use-multiple-code-files-Custom-Headers-and-Source-in-CPP-for-beginner/Thumb.jpg
-# description: "You can write everything in one file if you are working on a smaller console applications.
-But if you tried to do this in large projects, then it will make your code an absolute mess.
-# So, once our program gets larger.
-We should split our programs in multiple files for easy maintainability and reusability of our code."
 toc:
 ---
 You can write everything in one file if you are working on a smaller console applications.
 But if you tried to do this in large projects, then it will make your code an absolute mess.So, let's see what can be done about it.